-A personal touch is the most important one in the hospitality industry.
+A personal touch is the most important one in the hospitality industry, and it’s good to see hospitality tech trends focused on it.
 Many resorts and hotels are incorporating high-tech solutions that enable guests a fully personalised experience during their stay, with the ultimate aim being that the room feels like home as soon as guests connect their devices.
 This means that guests will have access to their documents, music, and streaming services, and they will be able to control environmental settings such as room temperature or lights.

 The Hilton hotel chain is at the forefront of integrating personalisation options with their Connected Room experience, which enables various room controls through their mobile Hilton Honors app.
 The guests will have the options to set their preferences even before they arrive at the hotel, so the room will be fully tuned to them once they enter.

 Automation has taken the world by storm, and it’s currently sweeping (pun intended) through hospitality too.